jamesee/backend-capstone/README.md

 ### Nodejs accessing Heroku postgres add-on with TLS

-To access the heroku postgres add-on with TLS using Nodejs, the following settings is required.
+To access the heroku postgres add-on with TLS using Nodejs, the following settings are required.
 ```js
 // Heroku enviroment
 let pool = new Pool({